2/20/2025

 Jeff Tarcy

 Yeah, good morning, Steve.
 And I'll kind of start with biologicals.
-We talked a lot about our nutritional and bio-stimulant business and actually last year was our second best year on our proprietary products business in history, only comparable to 22.
-Our nutrient and bio-stimulant business grew 8% year over year.
-And we're projecting just under 15% growth in 2025.
-So that'll be a real headline for us in 2025.
+We talked a lot about our nutritional and biostimulant business.
+And Actually, last year was our second-best year on our proprietary products business in history, only comparable to 22.
+Our nutrient and biostimulant business grew 8% year over year, and we're projecting just under 15% growth in 2025, so that'll be a real headline for us in 2025.
 We're going to bring some new products into the market.
-We talked about products like Infinity from that standpoint.
-On the SG&A side of it, we've been quite vocal that for 2025, we want to take $100 million of expense out of our retail business.
+We've talked about products like Infinity.
+From that standpoint, on the SG&A side of it, we've been quite vocal that for 2025, we want to take $100 million of expense out of our retail business.
 We saw in the fourth quarter, we saw some of that come a little bit earlier than we anticipated from that standpoint.
-So we feel good about what we talked about as far as rationalization of the network and controlling our controls, which is at the top of our list of priorities for 2025.
-And then as you talked about aerolimetry, and we've been using that for some time, obviously we're using a lot of technology today in our business.
+So we feel good about what we've talked about as far as rationalization of the network and controlling our controllers, which is at the top of our list of priorities. for 2025.
+And then, as you talked about aerial imagery, and we've been using that for some time.
+Obviously, we're using a lot of technology today in our business.
 Our growers are using a lot of technology as well.
 And I always say our challenge is to try to stay one step ahead of our growers from that standpoint.
-We'll be employing what we know from a pure agronomy basis and coupling that with the technology that we have in the marketplace today to build the best solutions that we can build for our growers to give them the best chance of return.
+But we'll be employing, you know, what we know from a pure agronomy basis and coupling that with the technology that we have in the marketplace today to build the best solutions that we can build for our growers to give them the best chance of return.

 speaker